adlayer/benv/readme.md

 # Benv

-So you want to make your apps compatible with [12factors App Manifest](http://www.12factor.net), including the thirdy (III) recomendation [III.
+So you want to make your apps compatible with [12 Factors App Manifest](http://www.12factor.net), including the thirdy (III) recomendation [III.
 Config](http://www.12factor.net/config) ?

 > "The twelve-factor app stores config in environment variables"